Tornadoes kill 4 in Oklahoma, leaving trail of destruction and thousands without power

 SULPHUR, Okla.
-(AP) — Tornadoes killed at least four people in Oklahoma and left thousands without power Sunday after a destructive outbreak of severe weather flattened buildings in the heart of one rural town and injured dozens of people.
+(AP) — Tornadoes killed four people in Oklahoma and left thousands without power Sunday after a destructive outbreak of severe weather flattened buildings in the heart of one rural town and injured at least 100 people across the state.

-Nearly 30,000 people remained without electricity after tornadoes began late Saturday night.
-The destruction was extensive in Sulphur, a town of about 5,000 people, where many downtown buildings were reduced to rubble and roofs were sheared off houses across a 15-block radius.
+More than 20,000 people remained without electricity after tornadoes began late Saturday night.
+The destruction was extensive in Sulphur, a town of about 5,000 people, where a tornado crumpled many downtown buildings, tossed cars and buses and sheared the roofs off houses across a 15-block radius.

 “You just can't believe the destruction,” Oklahoma Gov. Kevin Stitt said during a visit to the hard-hit town.
 “It seems like every business downtown has been destroyed.”

-Stitt said about 30 people were injured in Sulphur.
+Stitt said about 30 people were injured alone in Sulphur, including some who were in a bar as the tornado struck.
 Hospitals across the state reported about 100 injuries, including people apparently cut or struck by debris or hurt from falls, according to the Oklahoma Department of Emergency Management.

-Dozens of reported tornadoes have wreaked havoc in the nation's midsection since Friday, with flood watches and warnings in effect Sunday for Oklahoma and other states — including Kansas, Missouri, Arkansas and Texas.
+The deadly weather in Oklahoma added to the dozens of reported tornadoes that wreaked havoc in the nation's midsection since Friday.
+On Sunday, authorities in Iowa said a man injured during a tornado that hit the town of Minden on Friday had died, according to local reports.

-Authorities said the tornado in Sulphur began in a city park before tearing through the downtown, flipping cars and ripping the roofs and walls off brick buildings.
+Authorities said the tornado in Sulphur began in a city park before barreling through the downtown, flipping cars and ripping the roofs and walls off of brick buildings.
 Windows and doors were blown out of structures that remained standing.

-Stitt said one of the victims was found in the bar in Sulphur, where about 20 people were sheltering inside when the storm hit.
-The injured were taken to the hospital and released.

-Clean up was underway in downtown Sulphur on Sunday afternoon as a light rain began to fall over the devastated city center.
-A car lay overturned near the debris and several heavily damaged vehicles were strewn nearby.

-Lifelong Sulphur resident Kelly Trussell, who said she lives 3 miles (nearly 5 kilometers) from downtown, described the scene as “heartbreaking” as she looked upon the totaled streets.
-“How do you rebuild it, this is complete devastation,” Trussell said.
+“How do you rebuild it?
+This is complete devastation,” said Kelly Trussell, a lifelong Sulphur resident as she surveyed the damage.
 “It is crazy, you want to help but where do you start?”

 “The bar was destroyed,” Goodman said.
 “I know they probably won’t find her alive ... but I hope she is still alive.”

-In Holdenville, houses were demolished and road signs were bent to the ground in the community roughly 80 miles (130 kilometers) from Oklahoma City.
-The sound of chainsaws could be heard in the distance as workers began tackling the damage.

-Elsewhere, authorities said first responders conducted three swift water rescues in Pittsburg County because of high water that closed some local roads.
-Stretches of state highways were closed in that and other counties because of flooding, debris or the need to allow emergency crews to search and assess the damage, officials said.
+Farther north, a tornado near the town of Holdenville killed two people and damaged or destroyed more than a dozen homes, according to the Hughes County Emergency Medical Service.
+Another person was killed along Interstate 35 near the southern Oklahoma city of Marietta, state officials said.

+Heavy rains that swept into Oklahoma with the tornadoes also caused dangerous flooding and water rescues.
+Outside Sulphur, rising lake levels shut down the Chickasaw National Recreation Area, where the storms wiped out a pedestrian bridge.

-Stitt issued an executive order Sunday declaring a state of emergency in 12 counties due to the fallout from the severe weather as crews worked to clear debris and assess damage from the severe storms that downed power lines
+Stitt issued an executive order Sunday declaring a state of emergency in 12 counties due to the fallout from the severe weather.

-Nearly 30,000 customers were without power in Oklahoma as of midday Sunday, according to poweroutage.us, which tracks electric utility outages.
-In Texas, nearly 52,000 customers were without power.
+At the Sulphur High School gym, where families took cover from the storm, Jackalyn Wright said she and her family heard what sounded like a helicopter as the tornado touched down over them.

 Residents in other states were also digging out from storm damage.
 A tornado in suburban Omaha, Nebraska, demolished homes and businesses Saturday as it moved for miles through farmland and into subdivisions, then slammed an Iowa town.